-DISCII LINANI RESI ONSES Behavioral Contract Correcting inappropriate or disruptive student behavior through a formal plan designed by school staff to offer positive behavioral interventions, strategies, and supports.
+Behavioral Contract Correcting inappropriate or disruptive student behavior through a formal plan designed by school staff to offer positive behavioral interventions, strategies, and supports.
 Check-in with School Counselor Student is prompted by school staff to have an informal check-in with a school counselor, school social worker, or coach who has a relationship with the student.
-Community SerAssist tant Allowing students to participate in an activity that serves and benefits the community (cleaning up public spaces, in school or elsewhere) Conflict (School-based or Outside-facilitated) Using strategies to assist students in taking responsibility for resolving conflicts peacefully.
+Classroom- based Responses Prompting students to reflect on their behavior using classroom strategies such as time-out, teacher- student conference, reflection chair, redirection (e.g., role play), seat change, parent outreach, loss of classroom privilege, or apology letter.
+Community SerAssis tant Allowing students to participate in an activity that serves and benefits the community (cleaning up public spaces, in school or elsewhere) Conflict (School-based or Outside-facilitated) Using strategies to assist students in taking responsibility for resolving conflicts peacefully.
 Students, parents/guardians, teachers, school staff, and/or principals engage in activities that promote problem-solving skills and techniques, such as conflict and anger management, active listening, and effective communication.
 Detention Requiring a student to report to a designated classroom before school, during lunch, after school, Saturday detention or for a set period of time.
 Schools should strive to notify parents/guardians before students serve an after-school detention.
-Expulsion The exclusion of the student from the student's regular school program for 45 school days or longer, with notice to the parent/guardian, which may occur only under the following circumstances: The superintendent of schools' designee has determined that the student's return to school prior to the completion of the expulsion period poses an imminent threat of serious harm to other students or staff; The superintendent of schools' designee limits the duration of the exclusion to the shortest period practicable; and The school system provides the excluded student with comparable educational services and appropriate behavioral support services to promote successful return to the student's regular academic program. • The Board of Education has the authority to expel a student (N.J.S.A.18.18A:37-2) Functional Behavioral Assessment A Functional Behavioral Assessment (FBA) is a process that identifies specific target behavior, the purpose of the behavior, and what factors maintain the behavior that is interfering with the student's educational process.
+Expulsion The exclusion of the student from the student's regular school program for 45 school days or longer, with notice to the parent/guardian, which may occur only under the following circumstances: • The superintendent of schools' designee has determined that the student's return to school prior to the completion of the expulsion period poses an imminent threat of serious harm to other students or staff; • The superintendent of schools' designee limits the duration of the exclusion to the shortest period practicable; and • The school system provides the excluded student with comparable educational services and appropriate behavioral support services to promote successful return to the student's regular academic program. • The Board of Education has the authority to expel a student (N.J.S.A.18.18A:37-2) Functional Behavioral Assessment A Functional Behavioral Assessment (FBA) is a process that identifies specific target behavior, the purpose of the behavior, and what factors maintain the behavior that is interfering with the student's educational process.
 Positive Behavioral Intervention Plan (PBIP) - the purpose of a PBIP is to document the steps staff are taking to impact behavior that is interfering with the student's educational process.
-In-school Intervention Removing a student within the school building from their regular education program for no more than 3 days but the student is still afforded the opportunity to continue to: appropriately progress in the general curriculum; receive the special education and related services specified in the student's IEP, if the student is a student with a disability in accordance with the law; receive instruction commensurate with the program afforded to the student in the regular classroom; and participate with peers as they would in their current education program to the extent appropriate.
+In-school Interventior 1 Removing a student within the school building from their regular education program for no more than 3 days but the student is still afforded the opportunity to continue to: • appropriately progress in the general curriculum; • receive the special education and related services specified in the student's IEP, if the student is a student with a disability in accordance with the law; • receive instruction commensurate with the program afforded to the student in the regular classroom; and • participate with peers as they would in their current education program to the extent appropriate.
 Mentoring Program Pairing students with mentors (e.g., counselor, teacher, staff member, fellow student, or community member) who help their personal, academic, and social development.
 Parent Collaborating and partnering with parents to address/solve behaviors that interfere with the educational process.